Johnny Manziel: 2013 season

 During the 2013 offseason at Texas A&M, Manziel drew significant media attention over his behavior off the field.
 Notable incidents include his early departure from the Manning Passing Academy after allegedly oversleeping, tweeting that he "can't wait to leave College Station" after receiving a parking ticket, and getting kicked out of a University of Texas fraternity party.
 An ESPN The Magazine article revealed his parents' concerns about his dealings with his newfound stardom.
 In July 2013, he pleaded guilty to failure to produce identification stemming from the June 2012 arrest, and the other two charges were dismissed.

 On August 4, ESPN reported that the NCAA was investigating whether Manziel accepted payments for autographs that he had signed in January 2013.
 The NCAA did not find any evidence that Manziel accepted money for the autographs, but reached an agreement with Texas A&M to suspend him for the first half of the season opener against Rice University, due to an "inadvertent violation" of NCAA rules.

 Texas A&M started the 2013 season with a No. 6 ranking in the Coaches Poll.
 Prior to the season, some journalists argued that Manziel could suffer a sophomore slump, while others felt that he would continue to have success.

-After serving his suspension in the first half of the opener against the Rice Owls, Manziel came off the bench in the second half and threw for 3 touchdowns to help the Aggies win 52-31.
+After serving his suspension in the first half of the opener against the Rice Owls, Manziel came off the bench in the second half and threw for three touchdowns to help the Aggies win 52–31.
 However, after his last touchdown pass, he was called for an unsportsmanlike conduct penalty for taunting Rice players and was subsequently benched by head coach Kevin Sumlin.
 This action led to high backlash from the media and ESPN analysts over his egotistical behavior, with some calling him a "detriment" to his football team.

 In the game against No. 1 Alabama, Manziel threw for a school record of 464 yards and five touchdowns in the 49–42 loss.
 His primary target during the game was Mike Evans, who compiled seven receptions for a school record of 279 yards.
 In the 51–41 win over Mississippi State, Manziel tied his single-game career-high five touchdowns, while also throwing for 446 yards but with three interceptions.
+He led the Aggies to an 8–4 mark in the regular season.
+In his final collegiate game, he had 382 yards, four passing touchdowns, and one rushing touchdown in the 52–48 win over Duke in the Chick-fil-A Bowl.
+He helped lead the Aggies to a comeback from a 38–17 halftime deficit.
 He was fifth in Heisman Trophy voting in 2013.